bnomei/kirby3-handlebars/readme.md

 - LightnCandy is extremely fast and lightweight.
 - Templates are only precompiled to native PHP on modification.
 - Render output is cached even without Kirbys Page Cache.
-The render cache is devalidated if template or data is modified.
+The render cache is devalidated if either template or data is modified.

 ## Usage without Component